-These investments are hard to value Level 3 investments as lack of observable inputs and prices are not publically available.
+The Pension Fund's investment in CCB is a hard to value, Level 3 investment.
+This is because of a lack of observable inputs and prices which are not publically available.

-CCB investment is based on valuations provided by a management specialist - Grant Thornton (GT).
-In the prior year the bank investment represented the largest single private equity investment by the fund.
+The CCB investment is based on valuations provided by a management specialist - Grant Thornton (GT).
+In the prior year the CCB investment represented the largest single private equity investment by the fund.
 GT used a markets multiple approach in the prior year looking at price earnings ratio and price to book ratios, considering current and forecast earnings and ratios.

-These investments are not publicly listed and as such there is a degree of judgement in their valuation.
+Because this investment is not publicly listed and as such there is a degree of judgement in their valuation.

-From a review of the draft 2017/18 financial statements, the Fund has a total of £189 million included for private equity, £70 million of this is the investment in CCB.
+From a review of the 2018/19 financial statements, the Fund had an £81.1 million investment in CCB.

 The Fund transparently discloses in the notes to the accounts surrounding "Assumptions Made About the Future and Other Major Sources of Estimation Uncertainty" that there is a risk that this could be under or over stated in the accounts.